Vision & goals¶

 servery will not:

-- Be a WebDAV server, an S3 gateway, a media transcoder, a sync engine, or a general reverse proxy.
+--previewrenderer is a deliberate subset — enough to read a README or a source file in the browser, honestly documented as such inPRINCIPLES.md, and never on by default. - Be a WebDAV server, an S3 gateway, a media transcoder, a sync engine, or a general reverse proxy.
 Those are different products.

 - Pursue multi-user accounts, roles, sessions, or a database.
 Auth is a single shared credential gate, nothing more.